Vanessa Grimaldi: Rumored ‘Bachelor’ Winner Already Broken Up With Nick Viall?

 — 100% Celeb News 24/7 (@celebnews1456) March 13, 2017

-There are also reports emerging this week that Nick Viall regrets picking Vanessa Grimaldi and that he really believes he was meant to be with this season’s runner-up, Raven Gates.
+There are also reports emerging this week that Nick Viall regrets picking Vanessa Grimaldi, and that he really believes he was meant to be with this season’s runner-up, Raven Gates.

-“It’s only been four months since he proposed to the winner of this season of The Bachelor, but show sources are revealing that there’s already a major Nick Viall breakup bombshell brewing,” OK!
-Magazine reported.
+“It’s only been four months since he proposed to the winner of this season of The Bachelor, but show sources are revealing that there’s already a major Nick Viall breakup bombshell brewing,” OK! magazine reported.

 Another source claimed that Nick is in a panic after picking Vanessa and wants to find a way to take it back.